- 7 Dec 2020

-In 2018-19, the VVC approved the disbursement of $29,000 to the Albert Coates Memorial Trust to allocate scholarships for Rural Emergency Nursing studies.
-In 2018-19 recipients included Jessica Nordewier, Justin Galvin, Christene Lewis, Dr. Sam Digby, Anne Jian, Kerryn Osborne, Deborah Bennett, Elizabeth Lawrence and Abbey Small.
+In 2019-20, the VVC approved the disbursement of $21,000 to the Albert Coates Memorial Trust to allocate scholarships for Rural Emergency Nursing studies.
+In 2019-20 recipients included Francis Ratnakumar, Mark McOwen, Dr. Wen-Shen Lee, Bambi Reichman and Elise Wright.

 The Australian Legion of Ex-Servicemen and Women Scholarship Fund No 1 – Nurses Memorial Centre

 The Fund, first established in August 2006, provides support for scholarship grants awarded on an annual basis to students that are undertaking postgraduate studies in care of the older person or Palliative Care at a recognised university.
-The Funds, administered by the VVC, are provided to the Nurses Memorial Centre (NMC) as the facilitator of the scholarships.
-In 2018-19, the VVC approved the disbursement of $30,000 to the NMC for these scholarships.
+The Funds, administered by the VVC, are provided to the Australian Nurses Memorial Centre (ANMC) as the facilitator of the scholarships.
+In 2019-20, the VVC approved the disbursement of $30,000 to the ANMC for these scholarships.